taymourniazi/E-commerce-Data-Analysis/README.md

 ### 2) Users sentiment analysis using Linear SVM in Py3
-the data can be available here
+The data can be available here
 https://archive.ics.uci.edu/ml/datasets/Sentiment+Labelled+Sentences
-It contains sentences labelled with positive or negative sentiment, extracted from reviews of products, movies, and restaurants
+It contains sentences labelled with positive or negative sentiment
+extracted from reviews of products, movies, and restaurants

 Details: